Is It A Coincidence Well Managed Businesses Have Fewer Legal Problems?

 It clearly helps your business to profitably grow if you have the benefit of a loyal and happy customer base.
 Your business is only successful as your reputation and it is your clients who keep this alive.
 High levels of customer satisfaction ensure that clients are kept happy and this leads to fewer disputes and strong goodwill.

 Equally experienced and capable employees, who feel valued and protected within your organisation, will add value and save you time and money.
-Bad employee management can often lead to lengthy and costly disputes regarding contracts, pay and working conditions.
+Bad employee management can often lead to lengthy and costly legal problems regarding contracts, pay and working conditions.

 Having HR systems in place, no matter how small your business, is a good start and this should cover things like payroll, benefits administration, tax, recruitment, dismissal, policies, procedures and compliance.
 There should also be safeguards to ensure your business is kept up-to-date with current legislation.